tillitis/tkey-devtools/README.md

 `go build` usually works.
 If you want to control what C compiler to use, `CC=clang go build`.

+It has it's own target in the Makefile, so a `make hidread` should work if you have the necessary libraries.
+Note that it's not included in the `all` target, while we're awaiting a new CI image.

 #### macOS

 The easiest way to get a C compiler to build the C parts of `lshid`